iradukundapaci/UVRS/README.md

    cd uvrs

 3. **Set up the backend:**

-   Navigate to the backend directory.
+-   Navigate to the backend directory.
-   Configure the database connection in application.properties.
+-   Configure the database connection in application. properties.
-   Run the Spring Boot application.
+-   Run the Spring Boot application.

 4. **Set up the frontend:**

-   Navigate to the frontend directory.
+-   Navigate to the frontend directory.
-   Install dependencies with npm install.
+-   Install dependencies with npm install.
-   Start the React app with npm run dev.
+-   Start the React app with npm run dev.
-   Access the UVRS app at http://localhost:3000 in your browser.
+-   Access the UVRS app at http://localhost:3000 in your browser.